Why do most people go back to the same pizza place over and over?

 Great client support yields long-lasting results, too.
 24% of consumers keep doing business with vendors for two or more years after a positive encounter.
 On the other hand, a staggering 39% continue to avoid them after a negative experience.
 And you best believe they will also tell their friends about it!

-Speaking of reviews, your happy (or unhappy) customers will spread the word about client care in your company:
+Speaking of online reviews stats, your happy (or unhappy) customers will spread the word about client care in your company:

 (Source: Dimensional Research)